Resource created by Leeds Museums and Galleries

 Were there cases when people might not have been pleased to receive one?

 - Read the news story about veterans rejecting their medals in 2015 (via the link below to Veterans of Peace website).
 Why do you think they decided to return the medals?
 What do you think it means to 'reject war'?

-Divide the class into six groups and ask each group to research one of the different roles carried out by the people featured in this resource (use the online interactive 'Our First World War Guardians' as well as the related links at the bottom of the page).
+Divide the class into six groups and ask each group to research one of the different roles carried out by the people featured in this resource (use the online interactive 'Our First World War Guardians' as well as the supporting links in the resources section).
 Each group could produce a fact file for their role, then debate with the others who had the more important role.

 Find out what medals are still awarded to servicemen and women today, then choose three of them and research some of the people who have received these medals.
 Make a list showing who they were awarded to, and for what.
 Compare your results with the six WW1 medals in this resource.